North Star House (Grass Valley, California): History

 While the California Gold Rush is considered to fall between 1848 and 1859, gold mining was still important to the state.
 James Hague, a well known and respected mining consultant, decided he wanted to purchase a mine and narrowed his search to Grass Valley, where he purchased the North Star Mine from William Bourne, who owned both the Empire and North Star Mines.
 North Star Mine became one of the top producing mines in California following A.D.
 Foote's design and installation of the then-largest Pelton wheel turbine.
 The success of the mine convinced Hague of the need for a mansion.
 Hague had seen Morgan's work at U.C.
 Berkeley where she was employed as a draftsperson for San Francisco architect John Galen Howard, who was supervising the University of California Master Plan.

 Designed in 1904, it Morgan's first major commission after receiving her license in March 1904.
-The Foote family and decendents lived in the house until 1968 when it was sold to a renegade preacher known as Rev. Bill and used as a boarding school for at risk youth.
+In 1929, with the mine closure, son A.B.
+Foote and his wife, Jeannette Hooper Foote, purchased the house and about 170 surrounding acres.
+The Foote family resided there until 1968 when it was sold to a renegade preacher known as Rev. Bill and used as a boarding school for at risk youth and made alterations to the house.
 By the late 70s, rumors circulated about unorthodox dealings with the youth at the school.
 To some locals, the site became known as the Devils' Mansion.
 The school failed and closed; Rev. Bill was not heard of again.

-While living in the house Mary Foote wrote her lifetime reminiscences which form her published memoirs, A Victorian Gentlewoman in the Far West.
-From the time of construction to 1968, the residence was occupied by the Foote family.

-Now operated as an event center by a non-profit organization, it is currently the home of the weekly Nevada County Growers Market.
-The North Star House was the setting for Wallace Stegner’s Pulitzer Prize winning novel, Angle of Repose.

-The house eventually became derelict.
+The house was then abandoned to the elements, the homeless and partying teens and failing.
 From the mid-1980s until April 2002, it was owned by Terra Alta Development.
-During this time Penelope Curtis founded the Julia Morgan Conservancy which began restoration plans for the house.
-By November 2002, Sandy Sanderson, an Oregon developer, obtained a binding contract on the property.
-Restoration was begun by the North Star Historic Conservancy after the Nevada County Land Trust hired Bruce Conklin to oversee the site's restoration in 2003.
-Listed on the National Register of Historic Places on February 1, 2011, it is still undergoing restoration.
+In November 2002, Sandy Sanderson, an Oregon developer, obtained a binding contract on the property and deeded the house and surrounding 14 acres to the Nevada County Land Trust.
+A grant from Nevada County, funded by the Dryden-Wilson Bequest Fund, repaired the roof that was threatening to collapse.
+In 2006, the North Star Historic Conservancy was formed and restoration continued with volunteers and community support.
+The first floor is almost finished and, in 2025, work has begun on the second floor.
+The landscape is also under restoration; the Heritage Garden is the highlight.
+The house is currently being used as an event and cultural center.